pbiggar/phc/doc/manual/devintro.rst

-definition of a language, generates a C++ hierarchy for the corresponding abstract syntax tree, a tree transformation and visitor API, and deep cloning, deep equality and pattern matching on the AST. <xref linkend="maketeatheory" endterm="maketeatheory.title"> explains some of the theory behind :program:`maketea`; in particular, the grammar formalism, the mapping from the grammar to the AST classes, and the derivation of the tree transformation API.
+definition of a language, generates a C++ hierarchy for the corresponding abstract syntax tree, a tree transformation and visitor API, and deep cloning, deep equality and pattern matching on the AST. <xref linkend="maketeatheory"
+> explains some of the theory behind :program:`maketea`; in particular, the grammar formalism, the mapping from the grammar to the AST classes, and the derivation of the tree transformation API.